nullifyac/inmis-forge-neoforge/README.md

 - Require players to wear backpacks in armor slots
 - Add custom backpacks with custom properties
 - Adjust inventory sizes and features
-- Enable automatic import of Backpacked inventories via `importBackpackedItems`
- - Enable automatic import of Backpacked inventories via `importBackpackedItems`
- - Fine-tune automatic conversion defaults with `autoBackpackedTier`, `autoBackpackedColumns`, `autoBackpackedRows`, and `autoBackpackedAllowSmaller`
- - Automatically block Backpacked crafting recipes while the importer is enabled, preventing new legacy stacks from entering the world

-## Migrating from Backpacked

-Servers and single-player worlds that previously used [MrCrayfish's Backpacked](https://github.com/MrCrayfish/Backpacked/) can now migrate their saves without datapacks or external scripts.
-Every maintained build (NeoForge 1.21.1 and Forge 1.18.2–1.20.1) ships with both an automatic login migrator and the `/inmis convert_backpacked` helper.

-1. Enable `"importBackpackedItems": true` inside `config/inmis.json`.
-This flag lets Inmis read the legacy `Items` tag once the stack becomes an Inmis backpack and also toggles automatic migration.
-2. Configure the automatic migrator with `autoBackpackedTier`, `autoBackpackedColumns`, `autoBackpackedRows`, and `autoBackpackedAllowSmaller`.
-When enabled, every player login is scanned (main inventory, armor, offhand, Ender Chest, and Curios back slot).
-Matching `backpacked:backpack` stacks are swapped to the configured Inmis tier while retaining **all** NBT, then Inmis copies the Backpacked `Items` list as soon as those stacks are accessed.
-While the importer is on, Inmis also removes Backpacked crafting recipes so no new legacy backpacks appear.
-3. Optional: Run `/inmis convert_backpacked <targets> <tier> <columns> <rows> [allow_smaller]` if you want to migrate specific players, target a different tier than your automatic default, or perform a one-time conversion before the next login.
-Arguments mirror the Backpacked config (`inventorySizeColumns` / `inventorySizeRows`) to keep slot counts consistent.

-If `importBackpackedItems` is disabled, Inmis behaves exactly as before.
-Leave it on until every known stack has been converted, then switch it back off to skip the extra tag checks and re-enable Backpacked recipes.

 ## Version-Specific Details